Nourish - Support Your Sanity this Festive Season

-With the festive season in full swing, I wanted to give you all some final tips for supporting your sanity this silly season with 7 amazingly grounding, supportive and nourishing tips and tricks.
+With the festive season in full swing, I wanted to give you all some final tips for supporting your sanity this silly season.
+Today we’re sharing 7 amazingly grounding, supportive and nourishing tips and tricks.

 With a lot more socialising, cooking, eating and partying than we’re often accustomed to, plus the obligations and expectations this time of year can bring, it’s always a wise idea to support our bodies (and mental states!) during this time.

-Whilst there is no magic pill for preventing stress, there are many ways we can tackle it, and here are just some of my personal favourites to include as part of a holistic approach to supporting your sanity.
+Whilst there is no magic pill for preventing stress, there are many ways we can tackle it.
+Today we’re covering just some of my personal favourites to include as part of a holistic approach to supporting your sanity.

 No. 1 – Matcha Tea

 Matcha is a type of green tea made by finely stone-grinding young delicate green tea leaves into a powder.
 This type of green tea is unique in the fact that the entire leaf is consumed rather than the leaves being discarded after brewing.
-Brewing matcha involves whisking the powder into a paste with warm water and gradually adding more water until it becomes a tea, as opposed to simply steeping the leaves and then removing them.
+Brewing matcha involves whisking the powder into a paste with warm water and gradually adding more water until it becomes a tea.
+This is opposed to simply steeping the leaves and then removing them.

 So how is tea going to save the day?

-L-Theanine plays a key role in mood support by helping to improve GABA levels in the brain (a neurotransmitter that leads the body to relaxation) which promotes a calm, relaxed state without causing drowsiness.
+L-Theanine plays a key role in mood support by helping to improve GABA levels in the brain.
+This is a neurotransmitter that leads the body to relaxation.
+Consequently, it promotes a calm, relaxed state without causing drowsiness.